BoringCode/jadsh/README.md

 # jadsh

-> Just A Dumb Shell
+> Just A Dumb SHell

 Experiments with making a really dumb, slow shell in Python.
 This will never be usable.
 Heck you probably shouldn't even look at it.
 But, I'm making it.